-Press $\bf Y$ for SharePlex to use a BEQUEATH connection to connect to the ASM instance, or press $\bf N$ to use a TNS alias.
+ASM detected.
+Do you wish to connect to Press Y for SharePlex to use a BEQUEATH connection ASM using BEQUEATH connection? to connect to the ASM instance, or press N to use a TNS alias.
 IMPORTANT!
 If the database uses ASM and the database TNS alias is configured with a SCAN IP, then you must specify connection through an ASM TNS alias in order for SharePlex to connect to the ASM instance.